Pixel Buds Pro 2

 I've carried my Pixel Buds Series A buds in my pocket since 2022; time for an upgrade!

 But when I'm tootling around the house, doing yard work, or at the grocery, 'true wireless' earbuds are the way to go.
-I've had a bunch of them over the years, most of them honestly junk until I got the Pixel Buds Series A. I've used them since early 2022 and their case has lived in whatever pair of pants I'm wearing that day ever since and have listened to them for countless hours.
-I've not noticed any battery degradation, they have no damage and they're basically still like-new as far as I can tell.
-But audio seems to always be getting better, ANC is pretty enticing, and well, $200 ($100 for Pixel 10; $100 for a mishap where they didn't add my Pixel 6 refurb to the order somehow) store credit at the Google Store and $20 more and I had myself a pair of Pixel Buds Pro 2.
+I've had a bunch of them over the years, most of them honestly junk until I got the Pixel Buds Series A. I've used them since early 2022, and their case has lived in whatever pair of pants I'm wearing that day ever since, and I have listened to them for countless hours.
+I've not noticed any battery degradation, they have no damage, and they're basically still like-new as far as I can tell.
+But audio seems to always be getting better, ANC is pretty enticing, and well, $200 ($100 for Pixel 10; $100 for a mishap where they didn't add my Pixel 6 refurb to the order somehow) store credit at the Google Store and $20 more, and I had myself a pair of Pixel Buds Pro 2.

 Fit, Finish, Quality